Wunkolo/qHilbert/README.md

 +----+----+----+----+      +-------+-------+      +---------------+
 ```

-Further iteration Hilbert curves of Width `N`(where `N` is a positive power of two) can be calculated recursively by generating the first-order, then the second order, then the third, up to the `log2(N)`th order to generate a curve of `N^2 - 1` indices(distances).
+Further iteration Hilbert curves of Width `N`(where `N` is a positive power of two) can be calculated recursively by generating the first-order, then the second order, then the third, up to the `log2(N)`th order to generate a curve of `N^2` points.

-A pattern that can be noticed is that with each fully visited quadrant the lower 2-bits of the index would change the fastest, while each supersedeing 2 bits would seem to describe what upper-order quadrant the point is in though not exactly.
-If this were a quad-tree like structure where every quadrant was traversed exactly the same, then every group of 2 bits would describe exactly what sub-quadrant it was in, but hilbert curves are structured very differently such that the beginning and ends of the "U" shape are rotated and flipped around such that the "entrance" and "exits" of each "U" are always touching.
-The usual "∪" order could be a "⊂" or "∩" or "ᴝ" depending on what level of recursion and what quadrant the index happens to land in.
+A pattern that can be noticed is that with each fully visited quadrant the lower 2-bits of the index would change the fastest, while each supersedeing 2 bits would seem to describe what upper-order quadrant the point is in, though not exactly:

 ```
 Order 1